 There are hundreds of principles required to being a portable church and doing it well.
 In this Vlog episode we want to discuss 6 of the most important principles of portability.

-The first one is to consider the weight.
 Equipment choice is such a crucial piece of being portable.
 However you always have to be mindful of the weight of all the gear you’re buying.
 The reality of how much something weighs will determine if people can move and pick up the equipment you buy.
 And if you have to wheel it everywhere, you’ve got to get special dollies or lifts and that really kills your efficiency.
 So let’s make sure that we’re choosing stuff that’s easy for people to set up and tear down and doesn’t weigh a ton.
 Also, when you think about trailers and you start thinking about how much does a trailer actually weigh, you have your trailer weight, then you got all the gear weight that goes inside the trailer and before you know it, your trailer’s overweight.
 Pay attention to that.

-The third principle is ease of use.
 As a rule of thumb, if after setting up and tearing down a produce you want to punch someone, it is NOT easy to use.
 Think about your volunteers in this situation and how it will be for them to use on a typical Sunday.
 If it is too hard, they just won’t use it or if they do, they will hate it.

 To read a more about the effective principles of portability click here.